BrightcoveOS/android-player-samples/brightcove-player-controls/README.md

 The Brightcove Player Controls integration requires:
 * Android version 2.3.3 and above (API level 10 and up)

-The Brightcove Player Controls integration is currently developed with:
+The Brightcove Player Controls integration is developed with:
+* Gradle 2.2.1

+The Brightcove Player Controls integration has been tested using:
 * Android Studio 1.1.0
-* Gradle 2.2.1
+* Android Studio 1.2 Beta

 Eclipse is not officially supported.

 ## Installation

-The Brightcove Player Controls come with the Android Native Player version 4.3.6 and higher.
-Simply ensure that the top level build.gradle file is configured as follows:
+The Brightcove Player Controls are available with the Android Native Player version 4.3.6 and higher.
+Simply ensure that a top level Gradle properties file is provided that defines *anpVersion* with the value "4.3+", for example:

-    # build.gradle

-Where *anpVersion* is a gradle.properties property set to indicate the version of the Brightcove Player SDK you are using:

     # gradle.properties